nge-layy/securewatch-soc/docs/phase-02/README.md

 ## Security Considerations

-- **SSH is the single most exposed service in this lab.** Anything reachable from outside the box is a potential entry point, so its configuration deserves more scrutiny than almost any other service on the server.
-- **Port forwarding scope:** Only port 22 (SSH) was forwarded — no other ports were opened.
-Minimizing forwarded ports keeps the exposed surface as small as possible.
-- **Password authentication vs. key-based authentication:** Password auth was used initially to establish connectivity, with key-based authentication and further restrictions planned as part of the hardening work in Phase 2.5.
-Leaving password authentication enabled long-term on an internet-facing host is a known risk (susceptible to brute-force attacks); on this NAT-isolated lab the immediate exposure is limited, but the principle — key-based auth is stronger — still applies and is documented for anyone extending this lab to a publicly reachable environment.
+During this phase, I followed a few basic security practices:

+- Only **SSH** was exposed for remote administration.
+- I forwarded only the SSH port in VirtualBox instead of opening unnecessary ports.
+- I started with **password authentication** to make sure the connection worked.
+In the next phase, I will improve security by setting up **SSH key authentication** and additional hardening.

-## Lessons Learned
+## What I Learned

-- Enabling a service (`systemctl enable`) is a distinct step from starting it (`systemctl start`) — conflating the two is a common misconfiguration that leaves a service unavailable after a reboot.
-- NAT port forwarding is a deliberate, auditable choice: only the port that's actually needed should ever be forwarded, and each forwarded port should have a documented reason.
-- Testing a new SSH configuration from a **second terminal session** while keeping the original session open prevents getting locked out if a config change breaks authentication — a habit carried forward into every later hardening step.
+During this phase, I learned that:

+- A service must be **started** before it can be used, and **enabled** if it should start automatically after a reboot.
+- Port forwarding should be kept to a minimum to reduce unnecessary exposure.
+- Keeping one SSH session open while testing another is a simple way to avoid accidentally locking yourself out of the server.

 ## Verification Checklist

-- [x] `openssh-server` installed
+-  `openssh-server` installed
-- [x] `sshd` service active and enabled at boot
+-  `sshd` service active and enabled at boot
-- [x] NAT port-forwarding rule configured in VirtualBox
+- NAT port-forwarding rule configured in VirtualBox
-- [x] Successful remote SSH login from Windows host
+- Successful remote SSH login from Windows host
-- [x] Session confirmed encrypted (no plaintext fallback)
+- Session confirmed encrypted (no plaintext fallback)

 ## References